6. Planetary Projects

 Local Market fees: This section allows you to impose fees on the planet’s Local Market (if there is one).
 The base fee denotes the up-front cost that residents have to pay to place an ad on the Local Market.
 The time factor determines what the ad will additionally cost them per day.
 For instance, setting the values to 100 CIS and 5 CIS respectively will put the total price of an ad running for five days to 125 CIS.
 Note that both values are limited in faction space; in the example shown above, the limits are 50-150 for the base fee (the value left of the forward slash) and 3-8 for the time factor (after the slash).

-Production fees: You may set different production fees for each industry here.
-These fees are collected when a production order is placed in any production line on the planet, and they scale linearly with the order size.
-The amount and collector are listed near the bottom of every PRODCO window as shown below.
-Note that production fees are also limited within faction space.
-The possible range is listed at the top of the Local Rules list (10-30 in the example above).
+Production fees: You may set different production fees for each industry and workforce tier here.
+The fee limits depend on whether your planet is in faction space.
+Additionally, more advanced workforce tiers have a higher upper limit.
+Production fees are collected when a production order is placed in any production line on the planet, and they scale linearly with the order size.
+Fees for buildings using multiple different workforce tiers are calculated via a weighted average depending on the composition of the overall workforce.
+The amount and collector of the fee are listed near the bottom of every PRODCO window as shown below.

 Local Market fees and production fees can only be changed a combined 5 times per term.
 The UPDATE button at the bottom locks in your changes for both of them, the figure above it shows how many more changes are possible.